flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2017/matrix.md

 ---
 layout: chantier-standalone
-started: 2017-04-31 02:15
+started: 2017-05-01 04:15
-ended: 2017-04-31 02:15
+ended: 2017-05-01 04:15
 title: matrix
 labels: [web]
 description: |
-  The problem with insomnia is that you can spend a night coding something useless.
+  The problem with insomnia is that you can loose a night coding something useless.
 ---

 <style>